kildor22/mm-github-pages-starter/collections/_stories/Denial.md

   <p>
   Dawn was seeping in, waiting patiently to puncture the darkness that blanketed the night sky.
-It knew it would still have to wait —though not for long— for the break of day was merely hours away.
+It knew it would still have to wait, though not for long, for the break of day was merely hours away.
  </p>

   <p>